Sixela33/ASD/README.md

 ## loading some data

-Being on the root directory you can run:
+Being on the root directory you can run this commant to load some dummy vendors and providers:

-    npm run loadValues to load some dummy vendors and providers
+    npm run loadValues